Your Guide to the Fourth of July in Boulder

 Free transportation options

-Free HOP and Buff Bus service will be provided on July 4 from 8 a.m. to 10 p.m. from downtown city parking garages and Twenty Ninth Street to Folsom Field and back.
-The HOP pick-up is located on 29th Street at the HOP stop and the Buff Bus pick-up is located by the Macy's parking garage on Walnut.
-Parking is free on July 4 holiday in city parking garages and parking lots, and for on-street parking, except in the Chautauqua Park and surrounding neighborhoods.
-The free Park to Park shuttle to Chautauqua will run from 8 a.m. to 8 p.m. on July 4.
+Parking is free on July 3 and 4 in city parking garages and parking lots, and for on-street parking, except in the Chautauqua Park and surrounding neighborhoods.
+The free Park to Park shuttle t o Chautauqua will run from 8 a.m. to 8 p.m. on July 3 and 4.

 Personal use of fireworks is prohibited in the city

-Boulder police would like to remind residents and visitors to Boulder that it is illegal to use or possess any fireworks within the city limits including all city parks and on Open Space and Mountain Parks land.
+Please remember that fire danger is currently high, and i t i s illegal to use or possess any fireworks within the city limits , including all city parks and on Open Space and Mountain Parks land.
 Police will have increased patrols with officers looking for this type of activity during the holiday week.
 Citations will be issued, and fireworks will be confiscated.
 If you see fireworks, please report it by calling 303-441-3333.